nfour/TinyWebpackUserscriptPlugin/README.md

 ## Usage

-> Check out the test project [./test/webpack.config.ts](./test/webpack.config.ts) for a full example!
+> Check out the test project [./test/webpack.config.ts](./test/webpack.config.ts) for a full example (Includes extra headers for OpenUseJs).

 This could be your `webpack.config`: